pgalatis/pgalatis.github.io/_posts/2017-04-12-preparing_weight_volume_percent_solutions.md

 \end{equation}
 $$

-Where *C is Concentration of the solution*, *m is mass of the solute in grams* and *V is volume of the total solution*.
+Where *C is the Concentration of the solution*, *m is the mass of the solute in grams* and *V is the volume of the total solution*.
 This is usually expressed as grams of solute/100 mL of solution but it could be as easily expressed in L (liters) of solution.

 <!--more-->